hcoles/blog/_posts/2021-04-23-oss-pitest-pr.md

 hidden: false
 ---

-I [wrote recently](/dont-let-your-code-dry) about the work I've been doing with CDG to create a smooth process for running pitest against pull requests on github[^octocat].
+I [wrote recently](/dont-let-your-code-dry) about the work I've been doing with CDG to create a smooth process for running pitest against pull requests on github.
 This way is a great way to mutation test large projects, or to introduce it to projects where its not been used before.

 There was a problem though.
 In order to update a PR, the plugin needs an api token with write access.
 For very good reasons github does not give write access to PRs that come from forks of a repo.
 So the plugin couldn't be used by most open source projects.